FlyingDiver/Indigo-SecuritySpy/README.md

-# SecuritySpy Revived
+# Spy Connect
 This is a new plugin for SecuritySpy integration with Indigo.
 It is not based on any previous plugin, but is a complete rewrite.

-It is designed to work with SecuritySpy 2024.0.0 and later.
+It is designed to work with Indigo 2024.0.0 or later and SecuritySpy 6 or later.

 ## Features
 - Provide Indigo event triggers for motion type events in SecuritySpy.